Jeffrey T. Miller

 Jeffrey Timo Miller (born January 14, 1943) is a senior United States district judge of the United States District Court for the Southern District of California.

 Education and career

-Born in New York City, New York, Miller received a Bachelor of Arts degree from the University of California, Los Angeles in 1964 and a Juris Doctor from the UCLA School of Law in 1967.
+Born in New York City, Miller received a Bachelor of Arts degree from the University of California, Los Angeles in 1964 and a Juris Doctor from the UCLA School of Law in 1967.
 Miller was a deputy state attorney general of California from 1968 to 1987.
-He was a judge on the California Superior Court for San Diego County from 1987 to 1997.
+He was a judge on the San Diego County Superior Court from 1987 to 1997.

 Federal judicial service

 On January 7, 1997, Miller was nominated by President Bill Clinton to a seat on the United States District Court for the Southern District of California vacated by Gordon Thompson Jr. Miller was confirmed by the United States Senate on May 23, 1997, and received his commission on May 27, 1997.
-On June 6, 2010 he assumed senior status (which means he remains a federal judge but has a lighter caseload).
+On June 6, 2010 he assumed senior status.